Topps: Topps in the modern baseball card industry

 Also beginning in 1989 with the entry of Upper Deck into the market, card companies began to develop higher-end cards using improved technology.
-Following Topps's example, other manufacturers now began to diversify their product lines into different sets, each catering to a different niche of the market.
-The initial Topps effort at producing a premium line of cards, in 1991, was called Stadium Club.
+Following Topps' example, other manufacturers now began to diversify their product lines into different sets, each catering to a different niche of the market.
+Topps' first attempt at producing a premium line of cards, in 1991, was called Stadium Club.
 Topps continued adding more sets and trying to distinguish them from each other, as did its competitors.
 The resulting glut of different baseball sets caused the MLBPA to take drastic measures as the market for them deteriorated.
-The union announced that for 2006, licenses would only be granted to Topps and Upper Deck, the number of different products would be limited, and players would not appear on cards before reaching the major leagues.
+The union announced that for 2006, licenses would only be granted to Topps and Upper Deck, the number of different products would be limited, and players would not appear on cards before reaching the Major Leagues.

 Although most of its products were distributed through retail stores and hobby shops, Topps also attempted to establish itself online, where a significant secondary market for sports cards was developing.
 Working in partnership with eBay, Topps launched a new brand of sports cards called eTopps in December 2000.
-These cards are sold exclusively online through individual "IPOs" (or, "Initial Player Offering") in which the card is offered for usually a week at the IPO price.
+These cards are sold exclusively online through individual "IPOs" (or "Initial Players Offerings") in which the card is offered for usually a week at the IPO price.
 The quantity sold depends on how many people offer to buy, but is limited to a certain maximum.
 After a sale, the cards are held in a climate-controlled warehouse unless the buyer requests delivery, and the cards can be traded online without changing hands except in the virtual sense.

-Topps also acquired ThePit.com, a startup company that earlier in 2000 had launched a site for online stock-market style card trading.
-The purchase was for $5.7 million cash in August 2001 after Topps had earlier committed to invest in a round of venture capital financing for the company.
+Topps also acquired ThePit.com, a start-up company that earlier in 2000 had launched a site for online stock market-style card trading.
+The purchase was for $5.7 million cash in August 2001 after Topps had earlier committed to invest in a round of venture capitol financing for the company.
 This undertaking was not very successful, however, and Topps unloaded the site on Naxcom in January 2006.
 The amount of the transaction was not disclosed, but Topps charged a $3.7 million after-tax loss on its books in connection with the sale.